swannodette/logic-tutorial/README.md

 ((3 4))
 ```

-Note that `appendo` can infer it's inputs!
+Note that `appendo` can infer its inputs!

 There’s actually a short hand for writing appendo, we can write it like this.
 This is pattern matching - it can decrease the amount of boiler plate we have to write for many programs.